 What is Air Pressure Testing?

-Air tightness or pressure testing is a skilled method of determining uncontrolled airflow, air leakage and unwanted drafts at a property which may result in heat loss.
-As such, a property would not be deemed environmentally friendly and could prove expensive to run.
+Air tightness, air pressure or air leakage testing is a skilled method of determining uncontrolled airflow, air leakage and unwanted drafts at a property which may result in heat loss.
+As such, a dwelling would not be deemed environmentally friendly and could prove expensive to run if it did not pass the test.

-By thoroughly tracing and monitoring air pressure and leakage, such heat loss can be eradicated along with the risk of CO2 omissions; a key principal of modern building regulations.
+By thoroughly tracing and monitoring air pressure and leakage, such heat loss can be eradicated along with the risk of CO2 emissions; a key principle of modern building regulations.

-There are many benefits to air tightness testing with Falcon Energy including:
+There are many benefits to an air pressure test with Falcon Energy including:

 The reduction of potentially harmful CO2 emissions